andrewmcgr/klipper_tmc_autotune/README.md

 This extra calculates good values for most registers of TMC stepper motor drivers given the datasheet information for the motor.

-In particular, it enables StealthChop where possible, CoolStep where possible, and correctly switches to full step operation at very high velocities.
+In particular, it enables StealthChop by default on Z motors and extruders, CoolStep where possible, and correctly switches to full step operation at very high velocities.
 Where multiple modes are possible, it should choose the lowest power consumption and quietest modes available, subject to the constraints of sensorless homing (which do not allow certain combinations).

 # Current status